ibm-cloud-docs/EventStreams/using_rest_producer.md

         }
     You must specify one of the following supported data types for the field type under the key and value object:

     a.
-Text: the data provided is validated as plain text format consisting of linear sequence of characters.
+Text: the data provided is validated as plain text format consisting of a linear sequence of characters.

     b.
-Binary: the data provided is validated as base64 encoded binary format.
+Binary: the data provided is validated as base64-encoded binary format.

     c.
 JSON: the data provided is validated as [JSON](https://www.json.org/json-en.html) format.